tamucc-gcl/protocols/README.md

 ## Organization

-Draft, need to think this through:
+Draft, need to think this through.
+This might be close if we plan to copy and paste each protocol into a customer's dir/repo:

 ```graphql
 project_root/